koenbok/Framer/readme.md

 - Access any layer by its group name
 - Groups within groups will become subLayers
 - Groups with vector masks will become clipped layers
-- Group names should be unique (Otherwise, they'll be renamed)
+- Group names should be unique (otherwise, they'll be renamed)

 ## Contribute